edinburgh-napier/set09121/lectures/lecture6.md

     - We treat it like a bird, it still makes a chirp sound.
     - We treat it like an animal, it still makes a chirp sound.
     - If we create a dog, it will always make a bark sound.
-- The specialised objects can overload the generalised behaviour.
+- *The specialised objects can overload the generalised behaviour.* <!-- .element: class="fragment" -->

 ---